parvezi4/user-journey-api-tests-splyt/README.md

 # API Test Automation Project

 This project is an API test automation framework built using TypeScript and Node.js.
-It leverages Playwright for browser automation and Supertest for HTTP assertions, allowing for comprehensive testing of API endpoints.
+It leverages Jest for test execution and Supertest for HTTP assertions.
+I attempt test /api/journey endpoint with POST, PATCH and GET requests.

 ## Project Structure